C. Hain, MD.•

 According to Rocha et al (2015), Psychiatric assessment showed that 68.75% of cases had depression, 6.25% had anxiety disorder and 25% had no psychiatric conditions.

-According to Bergman et al (2014), "MHs represent a complex psychopathological phenomenon, hallucinatory in content and obsessive-compulsive (OC) in form, justifying trial with an antiobsessive agent."
-Bergman reported success with exsictalopram.
+According to Bergman et al (2014), "MHs represent a complex psychopathological phenomenon, hallucinatory in content and obsessive-compulsive (OC) in form, justifying trial with an anti obsessive agent."
+Bergman reported success with escitalopram (an SSRI).

-Bleich-Cohen et al (2011) reported a single patient with schozophrenia and OC, and proposed that this was an "obsessive musical hallucination".
+Bleich-Cohen et al (2011) reported a single patient with schizophrenia and OC, and proposed that this was an "obsessive musical hallucination".

 Our take on this is that for the most part, medications don't cause auditory hallucinations, unless they induce psychiatric disorders.

-For the most part, MH are reported in patients with damage to the auditory cortex (this makes some sense).
+For the most part, MH are reported in patients with damage to the auditory cortex, as well as damage in the central auditory pathways.

 Auditory hallucinations are sometimes encountered in patients with no obvious cause. (e.g. Brunner and Amedee, 2015; Peritogiannis et al, 2016; Zabalza-Estevez, 2014).